ruanjue/wtdbg2/README.md

 ./wtpoa-cns -t 16 -i prefix.ctg.lay -fo prefix.ctg.lay.fa
 ```
 where `-t` specifies the number of CPU cores (`-t 0` to use all processors).
 When the default doesn't work
 well, you may need to apply more options.
+See [README-ori.md][readme-ori] for more help.

 Wtdbg2 combines normal k-mers and homopolymer-compressed (HPC) k-mers to find
 read overlaps.
 Option `-k` specifies the length of normal k-mers, while `-p`